syncfusion-content/blazor-docs/blazor/file-manager/file-system-provider.md

 ## ASP.NET Core Azure cloud file system provider

 The Azure file system provider allows the users to access and manage the blobs in the Azure blob storage.
-To get started, we need to clone the [EJ2.ASP.NET Core Azure File Provider](https://github.com/SyncfusionExamples/ej2-azure-aspcore-file-provider) using the following command
+To get started, clone the [EJ2.ASP.NET Core Azure File Provider](https://github.com/SyncfusionExamples/ej2-azure-aspcore-file-provider) using the following command

 ```